jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-01-15.md

 Consider making available pages on dasa.org.za with publicly posted attendance registers of individuals that attend the national Drupal user group meet-ups.
 This will promote the individuals as Drupal talent, assist in Drupal skills transfer, allow the market to find supply of Drupal talent in their area (if we link to the individuals' Drupal profiles for contact) and perhaps urge companies (Drupal shops) to have their staff attend the Drupal user group meet-ups (even if we do not then also allow companies to at least list their names as the employer of the individual - though that is listed on a Drupal user profile already).

 Notes:
+ * Riaan and Ivan will create the first list on the first February meeting list, and get buy in from the community to have their names listed.

-Reporter and Backup:
+Reporter and Backup: Riaan and Ivan

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Accounting